Lee Radziwill, stylish sister of Jackie Kennedy, dies at 85

-NEW YORK (AP) — Lee Radziwill, the stylish jet setter and socialite who made friends worldwide even as she bonded and competed with her older sister Jacqueline Kennedy, has died.
+NEW YORK (AP) — Lee Radziwill, the stylish jet setter and socialite who found friends, lovers and other adventures worldwide while bonding and competing with her sister Jacqueline Kennedy, has died.
 She was 85.

 Anna Christina Radziwill told The New York Times her mother died Friday of what she described as natural causes.
 The Associated Press left messages Saturday and Sunday for the family.

-The husky-voiced Radziwill shared her sister’s affinity for fashion and adventure, as well as her dark, wide-set eyes and high cheekbones.
+The husky-voiced Radziwill shared her older sister’s affinity for fashion and globe-trotting, as well as her dark, wide-set eyes and high cheekbones.
 They were confidantes as young women, and Radziwill was a frequent guest at the White House during President John F. Kennedy’s administration.
+She was with the president when he made a trip to London in 1961, and Kennedy was godfather to Radziwill’s daughter, Anna Christina.

+The Kennedys and Radziwills spent Christmases together in Palm Beach, Florida, and the sisters traveled to India and Pakistan.
+Radziwill helped select the wardrobe for what became one of Jackie’s signature moments — her trip to Paris with her husband in 1961.

 Most Read Nation & World Stories